 Instead of the usual four-or-five cakes, there were only two ‘sweets’ for this afternoon tea: a heavily scented ginger and garam masala cake, and a spiced scone with apple and fennel chutney.
 The former was satisfyingly squidgy, dark and crammed with fresh spices, while the scone was a new take on something that’s usually so plain.
 For us, Cinnamon’s high chai tea is a great success – and at £25 for two people, it’s good value too.

-Price: High Chai tea £15 per person; champagne high chai tea for an extra £8 per glass.
+Price: High chai afternoon tea for two £25; champagne high chai tea for two £35

 *Those afternoon teas marked with an asterisk (*) are limited edition teas, and may no longer be available.